nick-at/looker-cooker/README.md

 ### Security

-- Don't commit your `.env` file — it's already in `.gitignore`.
+- Don't commit your `.env` file.
+It's already in `.gitignore` now it's also here.
 - Use a service account with read-only permissions where possible.
-- The backup output contains your business data — treat it accordingly.
+- The backup output contains your business data so treat it accordingly.